 A common bird, with a worldwide population estimated at nearly 20 million, their populations have started to dwindle.

 In 1961, near Monterey Bay, California, thousands of sooty shearwaters suddenly began acting strangely, before dying on the streeets of nearby towns in mass numbers.
 The cause was later traced to toxic algae that had poisoned the birds.
 The incident inspired Alfred Hitchcock's thriller The Birds.

-Learn more with these Science NetLinks resources:
+Learn more about migration (of birds and other living things) with these Science NetLinks resources:

-- EntryPoint!
-Publications (6-12)
+- Ascending Plants (6-12)

-- Wheelchairs (6-12)
+- Feather Analysis (6-12)

 - Immigration (9-12)